top of page

 Conclusion

-Your checklist may be different from another person’s, and your own list may be different year-to-year.
-Take this time to reflect on what you're truly working towards to know which planning items should be on the top of your list for the rest of 2022 and in 2023.
+Your checklist may be different from another person’s, and your own list may change from year to year.
+Take this time to reflect on what you're truly working towards to know which planning items should be on the top of your list for the rest of 2023 and in 2024.

 Your GPS won’t give you directions until you tell it where you want to go.
 The same applies to your money.
-Identifying your goals will allow you to have a real strategy in place and prevent you from going off course during markets like these.
+Identifying your goals will allow you to have a real strategy in place and prevent you from going off course when markets don't go your way.

 bottom of page